 - The lab area is cleaned after every use.

 - Offices are aired out regularly by opening windows or doors.

 Physical Changes to the Clinic

 - Shared equipment is cleaned between clients.

-- Frequently-touched surfaces are cleaned and disinfected between clients.
+- Frequently-touched surfaces are cleaned and disinfected frequently throughout the day.
 These include equipment, door knobs, switches, telephones, keyboards, pens, sinks, faucets etc.

 - Using common commercially available detergents and disinfectant products, following the instructions on the label.

 - Providing alcohol based hand sanitizer with minimum 70% alcohol at all rooms in the clinic.

 - Relevant signage posted on the entry door and in appropriate areas in the clinic.